TruClient/UISamples/README.md

-This repo is holds TruClient scripts created as examples of how to create scripts on real apps.
+This repo holds TruClient scripts created as examples of how to create scripts on real apps.
 The apps being tested are of two types:

 A). **[Challenge pages](#ChallengeApps)** containing examples of technologies that might be encountered on real sites.